Hidayatullah National Law University: Hostels

-IT infrastructure

-HNLU has an air conditioned computer lab with desktop computers with internet connectivity.
-All the legal databases are available through CD-ROMs and subscription to web based databases like JSTOR, Manu Patra and Westlaw International, SCC Online, and Economic and Political Weekly.
-A Wi-Fi facility provides the students with wire-free access to the web resources through their laptops.
-The Information Technology Committee, a student body, maintains the Computer Lab.

-New academic block and guest house
+Academic block and guest house

-In 2013 the university began construction on a second academic block adjacent to the original one, with classrooms built to accommodate the additional students, after intake was increased from 100 to 175.
+In 2013 the university began construction on a second academic block adjacent to the original one, with classrooms built to accommodate the additional students after intake was increased from 100 to 175.

 A guest house has been built where parents of students and guests are accommodated.
 The lake facing guest house has air-conditioned rooms which are available at a nominal fee on application to the registrar.

-New hostel block and auditorium
+Hostel block and auditorium

 Construction began in 2014 for the new hostel blocks for both the boys' and girls' hostels.
-The new hostels are twin-sharing contrary to the old single rooms.
+The new hostels are twin-sharing, contrary to the old single rooms.
 The Chhattisgarh Government also allotted a major budget in 2014 for the construction of a state-of-the-art auditorium.

 Administration

 Heading the administration of the university are: